D♯ Major

 D♯ - Fifth finger (5)

-In some songs and pieces. you might find it easier to play the chord with different fingers.
+In some pieces of music, you might find it easier to play the chord with different fingers.
 To get a sense of how the chord sounds and looks, watch our video above.

 What are the inversions of D♯ major?

-How to play the 1st inversion of D♯ major
+How to play the first inversion of D♯ major

-Place the F𝄪 as the lowest note in the chord to play the 1st inversion of D♯ major.
-With your right hand, play the chord with the following fingers:
+Place F𝄪 as the lowest note in the chord to play the first inversion of D♯ major.
+With your right hand, play the chord using the following fingers:

 D♯ - Fifth finger (5)